abstractmachine/head-media-design-oculus/00_installation/readme.md

 ![Oculus developer mode button](oculus-developer-mode-button.jpg)

 ### Activate Bluetooth
-A curious detail that we discovered when trying to pair with your Oculus: *you must have bluetooth active in your phone for the app to find the headset*.
+A curious detail that we discovered when trying to pair with our Oculus: *you must have bluetooth active in your phone for the app to find the headset*.
 Apparently, Oculus uses bluetooth to find any Oculus devices nearby.

 ### scrcpy
 *Advanced Users Tool Tip*